Herb Roasted Chicken Recipe

 Behind the Recipe

-I wanted a roast chicken recipe that’s approachable and reliable, using simple ingredients that most people already have in their kitchen.
-The goal is juicy, flavorful meat with crispy skin and rich pan juices that elevate any side dish.
+I wanted a roast chicken recipe that felt dependable and easy to execute, built around ingredients that are usually already on hand.
+The focus is on juicy, well-seasoned meat, crisp skin, and pan juices that naturally enhance whatever you serve alongside it.
 This recipe is my go-to for Sundays when I want a hands-off, comforting dinner.

 Why You’ll Love This Recipe